opentok/opentok-ios-sdk-samples-swift/README.md

  1. Reopen your project in Xcode using the new `Opentok-iOS-samples.xcworkspace` file.

- 1. Replace the following empty strings with the corresponding API Key, Session ID, and Token values:
+ 1. In the ViewController.swift file, replace the following empty strings with the corresponding API Key, session ID, and token values:

      ```swift
      // *** Fill the following variables using your own Project info  ***